mveele/SQL_join_comms/README.md

 SQL (Structured Query Language) is a standardized programming language that's used to manage relational databases and perform various operations on the data in them.
-The uses of SQL include modifying database table and index structures; adding, updating and deleting rows of data; and retrieving subsets of information from within a database. ommonly used SQL statements include select, add, insert, update, delete, create, alter and truncate.
+The uses of SQL include modifying database table and index structures; adding, updating, and deleting rows of data; and retrieving subsets of information from within a database.
+Commonly used SQL statements include select, add, insert, update, delete, create, alter and truncate.

 We are using here Postges SQL language.